phax/ph-commons/README.md

 ##News

+  * 8.2.0
+    * Added new sub-project `ph-security` that contains MessageDigest, HMac, Keystore etc. stuff
+  * 8.1.0 - 2016-06-26:
-  * 2016-06-26: Version 8.1.0 was released.
-Minor small API optimizations for JAXB. `ValueEnforcer` supports `Supplier`.
-GZIP based readable and writable resources added.
+    * Minor small API optimizations for JAXB.
+    * `ValueEnforcer` supports `Supplier`.
+    * GZIP based readable and writable resources added.
+  * 8.0.0 - 2016-06-08:
-  * 2016-06-08: Version 8.0.0 was released.
-It splits the old big ph-commons library into slightly smaller pieces: `ph-commons`, `ph-xml`, `ph-jaxb`, `ph-tree` and `ph-less-commons`.
+    * It splits the old big ph-commons library into slightly smaller pieces: `ph-commons`, `ph-xml`, `ph-jaxb`, `ph-tree` and `ph-less-commons`.
+    * The first version that requires JDK 8
+    * Multiple API changes to better support functional style
+    * Base32 codec added

 ##Maven usage
 Add the following to your pom.xml to use this artifact: